What Is ALEKS PPL?

 The assessment consists of approximately 30 questions, designed to pinpoint for Towson

 University where you should start your mathematics pathway, depending on the mathematics

-have a 24-hour window to complete it.
+and you have a 4-hour window to complete it.

 After your initial assessment, ALEKS constructs a personalized learning module based on your performance.
 The learning module provides you the opportunity to review